kixorz/naive-search/README.md

 * Find URL in parameters of the `Search-Stack-Dev` stack
 * Visit the URL and see the application running

-Created for Aurora Hackathon 2018.
+Created for the Aurora Hackathon 2018.